Rose is a full-time freelance writer who frequently writes about education, special education, DIY projects, food, Milwaukee, and more.

 Many beadweavers choose to use beaded beads as clasps for their bracelets and cuffs.
 Delicas work wonderfully for beaded beads.
-If you're not a beadweaver but are interested in using a beaded bead for one of your pieces, there are many available on Etsy as stand alone products.
+If you're not a beadweaver but are interested in using a beaded bead for one of your pieces, there are many available on Etsy as stand-alone products.
 Search beadwoven beaded beads.

 Hook clasps are used frequently for lanyards.
 Some hook clasps include a swivel.
 If you specialize in lanyards, consider investing in bulk clasps.

-This is another option for a lanyard clasp, especially for some of the non-beaded varieties as well as heavier weight pieces.
+This is another option for a lanyard clasp, especially for some of the non-beaded varieties, as well as heavier-weight pieces.

-If you wear necklaces, I'm sure that you've seen spring rings clasps.
+If you wear necklaces, I'm sure that you've seen spring ring clasps.
 They are light and delicate, perfect for small chain necklaces.
 If you make jewelry that is in any way similar to the piece pictured on the right, this is a good clasp choice.
 Spring rings are not ideal for people who have arthritis or who have difficulty operating smaller clasps.

 Barrel clasps are another popular necklace clasp.
 They are light and delicate.
 To work them, you simply screw the two sides of the barrel together, making them easier to operate than lobsters or spring rings.

-Many jewelry makers who enjoy wire wrapping will make their own S hooks/clasps.
-This isn't my own preference for jewelry work, but I'm glad that there are people out there who enjoy it, because this is a very elegant clasp.
+Many jewelry makers who enjoy wire wrapping will make their own S-hooks/clasps.
+This isn't my own preference for jewelry work, but I'm glad that there are people out there who enjoy it because this is a very elegant clasp.

 The box clasp has a simple locking system that comes apart when you squeeze and pull on the designated lever.
 Box clasps come in a variety of sizes and designs.
-Some are designed for multi stranded pieces.
+Some are designed for multi-stranded pieces.

 |Metals to consider include:|

 There are a number of different metals to consider for claps.
-Most likely you will not be able to find all clasps in all metals, but many are available in multiple metals.
+Most likely, you will not be able to find all clasps in all metals, but many are available in multiple metals.
 Consider what will work best for your pieces.
-Currently silver and white gold are trendy, but they may not be the best fit for your particular items.
+Currently, silver and white gold are trendy, but they may not be the best fit for your particular items.